timzl/flaskmail/README.md

 # flaskmail
-A Flask App that Sends Emails from a Gmail Account
+A Flask App that Sends Email from a Gmail Account